ChrisBeereGithub/ChrisBeere.MMTDigital/README.md

 To mitigate this EnableRetryOnFailure has been enabled with the default execution policy.

-The result of this is that the first request made against the Api can often be slow as it performs retries whilst waiting for the server to spin up.
+The result of this is that the first request made against the Api can often be slow (anywhere upto 60 seconds) as it performs retries whilst waiting for the server to spin up.

 -------------------------------------------
 Solution Structure and Project Descriptions